-School Immersion in Camrose, Alberta – 12-19 years – 1 semester or 1 academic year
+School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

-Our high school programme in Camrose, in the Edmonton region, is aimed at all students aged 12 to 19 who are motivated to live a unique and unforgettable experience in Canada.
+Our High School programme in Camrose, in the Edmonton region, is aimed at all students aged 15 to 18 who are motivated to live a unique and unforgettable experience in Canada.

 You will spend a semester or an academic year at a Canadian high school in the Battle River school district, where the education system is reputed to beone of the best in the world, and you will share the daily life of a Canadian family.
 This programme offers real linguistic and cultural immersion in the heart of Canadian life.